 Check out the Q & A Martin Flynn has just posted here.

 I am very honored to see the beautiful display he created and the kind words of introduction.
-Anyway, the Q & A adds insights that his questions brought out.
-He is a marvelous interviewer and every Hunter Thompson fan should know about his site.
-I also particularly like what he does with visuals.
+The Q & A adds insights that his questions brought out.
+He is a marvelous interviewer and every Hunter Thompson fan should know his site.
+I also like what he does with visuals.
 Always a splashy page.
-Much for the eye to love.
+Much for the eye.

 Here’s a widget I’m trying out.
-Pretty neat.
-The Author Page there is not completely set up.
+The Author Page on Goodreads is not completely set up.
 So bear with me.